Norm Abram: Awards and recognition

 The American Academy of Ophthalmology awarded Abram its EyeSmart Distinguished Service Award on April 23, 2009.
 The award was presented for "his steadfast commitment to safety and the prevention of eye injuries".

 In 2018, Abram was selected for the Ken Burns Lifetime Achievement Award by the filmmaker who, with Old Sturbridge Village, gives the award to "individual[s] who [have] made a significant impact on the arts through a project that is relevant to the history Old Sturbridge Village works to preserve".

 In 2022, the National Academy of Television Arts & Sciences honored Abram along with This Old House with the Lifetime Achievement Award at the 49th Daytime Emmy Awards.

 Personal life

-Norm Abram has lived with his wife, Elise (a skilled potter), in a custom modified classic two story Colonial, timber framed home that he built in Carlisle, Massachusetts, with the assistance of his father and other professionals.
+Norm Abram has lived with his wife, Elise (a potter), in a custom modified classic two story Colonial, timber framed home that he built in Carlisle, Massachusetts, with the assistance of his father and other professionals.
 He wrote his book Norm Abram's New House (1995) based on his experiences planning and building the house.

 More recently, he bought a new old house in Rhode Island near the coast, where he plans to build a new woodworking shop, and he is also interested in learning shipbuilding.

 His fondness for plaid shirts is well-known and at times parodied, a prime example being the character Al Borland from Home Improvement, portrayed by Richard Karn.

 Abram and his wife enjoy cooking and entertaining, visiting museums and art galleries, boating, kayaking, and fishing.

 Abram was previously married to Laura Cone (divorced in 1996), with whom he has a daughter, Lindsey.